-To provide financial assistance to help youth ages 16 - 23 to begin, continue or complete postsecondary education and training programs.
+To provide financial assistance of up to $5,000 annually to help current and former foster youth ages 16 up to 23 to begin, continue or complete postsecondary education and training programs.Eligibility Requirements

 Youth participating in the education and training voucher program on their 21st birthday can remain eligible until age 23 as long as they are enrolled and making satisfactory progress toward completing their postsecondary education or training program.

 Eligible Students must enroll in a minimum of 6 semester hours.Eligible Institutions

 The voucher may be used at any Texas or out of state public or private educational institution that is accredited or granted pre-accredited status.
 Most public institutions of higher education have designated a Liaison Officer to provide assistance to their students formerly under the conservancy of the Texas Department of Family and Protective Services.
 List of Designated LiaisonsAward Amount